-Please see Dependent Eligibility on pages 19-25 to determine whether your dependent(s) are eligible for enrollment.
+Please see Dependent Eligibility on pages 20-26 to determine whether your dependent(s) are eligible for enrollment.
 You will also be required to submit documents proving relationship status including a marriage certificate (for your spouse), birth certificates and, if applicable, proof of dependency (for your grandchildren, nieces and nephews).
 In most cases, your dependent's coverage will begin on the date he or she was first eligible.
 However, if you do not enroll your dependent(s) within 30 days from the date you first became eligible for health coverage under this Plan, your dependent's coverage will not begin until the date you notify the Fund.
 After your coverage under the Plan begins, if you have a change in family status (e.g., get married, adopt a child) or wish to change existing dependent coverage for any reason, you must complete the appropriate form.
 Special rules apply regarding the effective date of your new dependent's coverage.
-(Please see Your Notification Responsibility on pages 24-25 for further details.)
+(Please see Your Notification Responsibility on page 26 for further details.)

 Dependent claims for eligible expenses will be paid only after the Fund has received the appropriate form and supporting documentation.
 If your forms are not completely or accurately filled out, or if the Fund is missing requested documentation, any benefits payable will be delayed.
-The Fund may periodically
+The Fund may periodically require proof of continued eligibility for you, or your dependent.
+Failure to provide such information could result in a loss of coverage and a loss of the right to elect continuation of health coverage under COBRA.